Edwards Davis: Vaudeville and Broadway

-Film
+Film and final years

 Davis appeared in over 50 films, from the silent era into early talkies, and was known as a character actor.
 He had early film roles in Frederick Thomson's Her Mother's Secret (1915) and Lucius Henderson's The Strength of the Weak (1916).
 His performance in the latter was described as "too artificial and melodramatic to be convincing" by The Moving Picture World, while Wid's Films and Film Folk called Davis "a splendid type" who "gave a smooth performance, with the exception of a number of places where he was inclined to register his gestures with a little too much of the theatrical touch."
 By 1918 his film appearances included A Circus Romance, Who's Guilty, The Daughter of MacGregor, Transgression, The Victim, Bab's Matinee Idol, Dodging a Million, and De Luxe Annie.

 Davis' film roles in the 1920s included The New York Idea (1920), The Plaything of Broadway (1921), Hook and Ladder (1924), and The Woman on the Jury (1924).
 The second half of the decade saw Davis in A Hero on Horseback (1927), A Reno Divorce (1927), The Life of Riley (1928), Happiness Ahead (1928), The Sporting Age (1928), A Song of Kentucky (1929), and Madam Satan (1930).